-In 2025, our senior dog longevity drug, LOY-002, completed RXE - a crucial step towards bringing the first FDA-approved\ longevity drug to dog owners and veterinarians.
+In 2025, our senior dog longevity drug, LOY-002, completed RXE - a crucial step towards bringing the first FDA-approved longevity drug to dog owners and veterinarians.
 This is one of three major technical sections required for conditional approval.

 Loyal is committed to following the rigorous scientific and manufacturing standards set by the FDA, and product timelines will depend on our ongoing work with the agency to satisfy these requirements.
-However, if the FDA grants conditional approval for LOY-002 in 2026\, veterinarians may be able to prescribe the drug in the next year, while the STAY study continues to gather the data required for full approval.
+However, veterinarians may be able to prescribe LOY-002 if the FDA grants conditional approval in 2026, while the STAY study continues to collect the data needed for full approval.